guy1231/notepadka/README.md

 enjoy!
 *!unpack before using!*

-i have been coding on c# for only like 5 months so dont judge me too hard
+i have been coding on c# for only like 5 months